victorgzv/blog/_posts/2018-11-05-LBP VS Haar cascade.md

 #print difference
 print("Time taken: ",time_diff)
 ````
 From the following screenshot we can see that while LBP is significantly faster, its accuracy is less than using Haar.
-(10-20% less accuarte).
+(10-20% less accurate).

 Haar cascade is the winner and the most suitable classifier for our project!